aplteam/Cider/docs/Contributing.md

 ## Overview

-In ordert to contribute to Cider as a developer you need some pieces of information.
+In order to contribute to Cider as a developer you need some pieces of information.

-W> This document is work in progress but useful nevertheless.

 ## Design